 Voting results and shareholder engagement

-At the Annual General Meeting (AGM) held on 4 December 2023, 65.02% of Remgro’s ordinary shareholders voted in favour of the Remuneration Policy, with 66.99% of ordinary shareholders voting in favour of the Remuneration Implementation Report.
-In light of the fact that more than 25% of listed ordinary shareholders voted against the Remuneration Policy and the Remuneration Implementation Report, and in compliance with King IV and the JSE Listings Requirements, dissenting shareholders were invited to engage with the Company.
-Shareholders were provided further focused engagement opportunities through virtual engagement sessions during our shareholder engagement roadshows.
+At the Annual General Meeting (AGM) held on 28 November 2024, 88.11% of Remgro’s ordinary shareholders voted in favour of the Remuneration Policy, with 66.04% of ordinary shareholders voting in favour of the Remuneration Implementation Report.
+In light of the fact that more than 25% of listed ordinary shareholders voted against the Remuneration Implementation Report and in compliance with King IV and the JSE Listings Requirements, dissenting shareholders were invited to engage with the Company via virtual sessions in a SENS announcement on 29 November 2024.
+By the 5 December 2024 deadline provided, no shareholders had registered their interest to engage with the Company and by the 9 December 2024 deadline, no concerns, questions or recommendations on the Remuneration Implementation Report were received.

 • The introduction of performance based LTI plans;